Home > Desserts > Hungarian Chocolate And Hazelnut Cake (Esterhazy Torte)

 Hazelnut Dacquoise

-• Line the bottom of an 8-inch (22cm) springform pan with baking paper.
+• Line the bottom of a 22cm / 8-inch springform pan with baking paper.

-• Run a sharp knife around the sides of the cooled cakes to loosen them.
-Add one layer of cake into the springform pan.
-Use a piece of acetate measuring 25 1/2 inches (65cm) wide and 3 inches (8cm) high in the cake tin.
-The cake layer will help keep things in place.
+• To layer the cake – Add one layer of cake into the springform pan.
+Cut out an 8cm / 3-inch high piece of food grade acetate measuring 65cm / 25.5-inches wide and place it in the cake tin wedging the bottom of the acetate in between the first cake layer and the cake tin to help keep it in place.
 Add 1/4 of the chocolate pastry cream and spread around evenly.
 You can do this using an offset spatula or a tablespoon that has been bent as shown in the video.

-• Add the next layer and repeat until all 4layers have been used.
-Please note: you will have used 3/4 of the chocolate pastry cream and should have another 1/4 left.
+• Continue layering – Add the next layer and repeat until all 4 layers have been used.
+Please note: you will have used 3/4 of the chocolate pastry cream and should have another 1/4 left which you will use to coat the cake.

 Glaze

-• To make the vanilla glaze add the powdered sugar to a small bowl along with the melted butter (cooled) and milk, and mix using a whisk until well combined.
-You may need an extra tablespoon of milk to get the right consistency.
+• Vanilla glaze – To make the vanilla glaze add the powdered sugar to a small bowl along with the melted butter and mix using a whisk until well combined.

-• To make the chocolate glaze repeat the same process as above using the addition cocoa powder.
-Thin out using milk if needed.
+• Chocolate glaze – To make the chocolate glaze repeat the same process as above using the addition cocoa powder.

-• Pour the vanilla glaze on top of the cake and spread around.
+• How to add the glaze – Pour the vanilla glaze on top of the cake and spread around using a spoon or offset spatula.
 Add the chocolate glaze to a piping bag and snip the end off.
-Pipelines on top of the glaze.
+Pipe lines on top of the glaze.
 Use a toothpick or skewer to drag across the chocolate glaze lines.
-Place back in the fridge for 4 hour or overnight to set.
+Place back in the fridge for 4 hours to set, overnight is best.

 • Take the chilled and set cake out of the springform and transfer to a serving plate using the baking paper at the bottom to help you.

-• Slowly unwrap the acetate.
+• Coating the cake – Slowly unwrap the acetate.
 Cover the sides of the cake with the remaining chocolate pastry cream.
-Finish by covering in the remaining 2 cups of toasted and crumbed hazelnuts.
+Finish by covering in the remaining 150g of toasted and crumbed hazelnuts.
+Placing your cake on a turn table to decorate it makes this a much easier process.

 Notes